 UK visa applications can vary depending on what kind of visa you need.
-Firstly you must be certain that you can tick off all the boxes in regard to eligibility, outwith that you must gather all possible evidence and documentation to support your application case to the Home Office.
+Firstly you must be certain that you can tick off all the boxes in regard to eligibility, and you must gather all possible evidence and documentation to support your application case to the Home Office.

 Visa application waiting times vary depending on the nature of your application, how complex your case is, and how many requests the Home Office has to handle at any given time.
 This can range from a couple of weeks to several months.
 We find that a well-presented case helps the Home Office make a decision quicker

 If your visa application has been refused you must act swiftly.
 The home office may reconsider but a strong case is essential in order to convince them to overturn their decision.
-Because of this, it is highly recommended that you work alongside a law team in order to ensure everything is done on time and your case is strong enough to potentially change the decision.
+Therefore, it is highly recommended that you work alongside immigration lawyers or an experienced team in order to ensure everything is done on time and your case is strong enough to potentially change the decision.